Science is a remarkable thing.

 The rescue vessel tried to make contact with people aboard the ship, but got no response.
 So, they boarded the ship, and found that the SOS call was not an exaggeration; every single living soul on the ship, including the pet dog, was dead.
 Their bodies were frozen in various acts of trying to fight off the attackers; their faces were contorted into looks of horror and anguish.
 The captain was found in his cabin, pen in hand.
 The communications officer still had his hands on the telegraph.
 Everyone had the same expression on their face.

 The strangest thing?
 There was no evidence of injury or foul play, despite the looks of pain on the crew’s faces.
 The American crew said that they felt a strange, icy chill as they walked onto the Ourang Medan.
 The American ship tethered the Ourang Medan to their ship and tried to tow it back to land.
 They hadn’t gotten very far when black smoke came billowing out of the ship, and then it exploded with such force that it lifted itself off the water to hang in midair for a split second, and then it sank without a trace.
-This ghost ship remains a mystery.
+This ghost ship remains one of the great unsolved mysteries.